Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 ![image](https://user-images.githubusercontent.com/89553765/212999846-c53445c0-967f-4e19-948e-e4de3e25f870.png)

 Following EDA, features were selected for a negative binomial regression model, including race, number of complications, and albumin level.
-Additional features were included as controls on variables.
+Additional features were included on the basis of correlation analyses, including the Pearson's r and Kendall's tau, and as controls on variables.
 Ultimately, 15 features accurately reproduced the main characteristics of the data's LOS distribution.

 ![image](https://user-images.githubusercontent.com/89553765/197885769-83942a66-670e-4b1f-939a-daf9dc0c2cdc.png)